 The Shot Heard Round the World

-The year began with a bang – Notre Dame’s Dwight Clay’s “Shot Heard Round the World” brought an end to UCLA’s streak.
+The year began with a bang – Notre Dame’s Dwight Clay’s “Shot Heard Round the World” brought an end to UCLA’s streak in a stunning 71-70 upset.
 See related post: Jan-19-1974: The Shot Heard ‘Round the World.

 At this time, only the winner of the ACC tournament advanced to the 25-team NCAA tournament despite the fact that UPI ranked the top three ACC contenders as follows: North Carolina State (#1), Maryland (#4) and North Carolina (#8).